 Wood work, knitting and garment making are key skills for children to learn.

-Although are small vocational programmes at Good Shepherd and at Rukira the big project is to establish one for secondary and hopefully for adults at St Zoes in the future.
+Although are small vocational programmes at Good Shepherd and at Rukira.
+The big project is to establish one for secondary and hopefully for adults at St Zoes in the future.
+This has suffered many delays and we had hoped to start it nearly 3 years ago.
+But hopefully it will commence in February 2015.

 Rwanda had some dreadful recent history and so much infrastructure was destroyed as were the lives of several hundred thousand people.
 Our friends the Banyatereza Sisters are working to create a really excellent primary school about an hour from Kigali.